 Coordinated by the Center for Informatics Research in Science and Scholarship (CIRSS), the DCEP-H program extends the existing Data Curation specialization within the ALA-accredited master’s program at GSLIS to include humanities data.
 Encompassing curriculum design, internships, a fellowship program as well as other activities in addition to the needs analysis survey, DCEP-H is intended to prepare information professionals for the unique challenges of working with humanities research data.

-The DH Curation Guide is hosted by the Center for Informatics Research in Science and Scholarship (CIRSS) within the Graduate School of Library and Information Science (GSLIS) at the University of Illinois at Urbana-Champaign.
-The Guide is currently a research project under active development.
+The Guide is currently a research project under development.
 Things may not display or behave as intended.
-We would appreciate any feedback sent to firstname.lastname@example.org.
+We would appreciate any feedback sent to dhcuration [at] gmail.com.